komori-n/unique-function/README.md

 ### `komori::unique_function`

 `komori::unique_function` is move-only version of `std::function`.
-It can be used to store function pointers, function objects and lambdas.
+It can store function pointers, function objects, and lambdas.

 ```cpp
 #include <iostream>